MichaelLarocca/blog-michael-jude-larocca/posts/2024/12-24/javascriptmas-2024-week-two.md

 ![Digbijaya Lenka](img/12-09-24/Dig.jpg)

-Digbijaya Lenka took a different approach to solving Day Seven's “**SaaS Landing Page**” challenge.
+Digbijaya Lenka took a different approach to solving the Day 7 “**SaaS Landing Page**” challenge.
 In this UI/UX Design challenge, coders are asked to write HTML and CSS code to complete it.
 However, Digbijaya opted out of CSS and tackled the challenge using Tailwind instead!

 [*Tailwind CSS*](https://tailwindcss.com/) *is a utility-first CSS framework that allows developers to build custom designs without leaving their HTML.
 Unlike traditional CSS, which requires writing custom styles, Tailwind provides a set of utility classes that can be directly applied to HTML elements.
 This approach enables rapid prototyping and design consistency, as developers can compose complex designs by combining these utility classes.
 Tailwind's flexibility and efficiency make it a popular choice for developers looking to streamline their styling process and maintain a clean, maintainable codebase.*